node-apn/node-apn/doc/connection.markdown

  - `cacheLength` {Number} Number of notifications to cache for error purposes (See "Handling Errors" below, (Defaults to: 1000)

  - `autoAdjustCache` {Boolean} Whether the cache should grow in response to messages being lost after errors.
-(Will still emit a 'cacheTooSmall' event) (Defaults to: `false`)
+(Will still emit a 'cacheTooSmall' event) (Defaults to: `true`)

  - `maxConnections` {Number} The maximum number of connections to create for sending messages.
 (Defaults to: `1`)